anoma/namada-shielded-expedition/HardFork.md

 ## Hosted files and materials

 The team is providing special files that are needed in order to execute the migration properly.
-The necessary files are provided in the [hard_fork directory](hard_fork/) of this repository.
+Some of the necessary files are provided in the [hard_fork directory](hard_fork/) of this repository.
+Other locations are noted below if the files are hosted elsewhere.
 These are:

-- `namada-0.31.10`: binaries for all architectures also found at https://github.com/anoma/namada/releases/tag/v0.31.10
+- `namada-0.31.10`: binaries for all architectures can be found at https://github.com/anoma/namada/releases/tag/v0.31.10
-- `namada-0.32.1`: binaries for all architectures also found at https://github.com/anoma/namada/releases/tag/v0.32.1
+- `namada-0.32.1`: binaries for all architectures can be found at https://github.com/anoma/namada/releases/tag/v0.32.1
 - `make-db-migration`: linux binary needed to perform the state migration
 - `wasm`: two files - `checksums.json` and `vp_user wasm` are provideď to upgrade the user VP